ricn/ricn.github.io/_posts/2013-07-26-simple-api-with-nginx-and-postgresql.markdown

 	How to build a simple REST API using only Nginx and PostgreSQL.
 </p>

+**Update:**

+_Many of you have been concered about SQL injection in this example.
+I was thinking about to add sql injection protection in the example but I chose not to to keep it simple.
+But when I think about it was a bad move.
+So I have updated the example to include protection against SQL injection._

 Sometimes it's overkill to use a web framework if you only need to develop a very simple REST API.
 It turns out that Nginx can be used to develop a full fledged REST API and PostgreSQL can easily be used for persistence.

 In this blog post I'm going to show you how to create a simple CRUD API for articles.